ROBOTIS-GIT/emanual/_includes/en/dxl/y/output_bearing_y_r.md

 <div class="notice">{{ output_bearing_notice1 | markdownify }}</div>

 ## [Output bearing life](#output-bearing-life)
-The bearing life of the Dynamixel-Y output bearing is obtained from the following equation.
+An estimate of the bearing life for the Dynamixel-Y output bearing can be calculated using the following equation:

 ![](/assets/images/dxl/y/bearing_formula/r_1.png)